 “Our new high-performing, Wet n Wild photofocus Foundation is a skin-perfecting foundation that underwent major road testing under seven different photo lighting conditions to deliver flawless camera-ready makeup every time”*.

-Unlike other drugstore foundations, the Wet n Wild photofocus foundation is available in 20 shades that provides a, your skin but better finish.
-The biggest claim the foundation makes is its ability to give you gorgeous skin in photographs – regardless of the lighting.
-It has a light adjusting complex to prevent white cast.
+Unlike other drugstore foundations, the Wet n Wild photofocus foundation is available in 20 shades that provides a, “your skin but better finish”.
+The biggest claim the foundation makes is its ability to give you the appearance of having gorgeous skin in photographs – regardless of the lighting.
+The foundation is formulated to have a light adjusting complex that prevents white cast.
 This is to say, regardless if you are in a dark restaurant, bar, club or at brunch your selfies will always look amazing.
-Wet n Wild also states achieved such a unicorn formula by conducting tests under 7 light conditions with and without flash.
+Wet n Wild states it achieved such a unicorn formula by conducting tests under 7 light conditions with and without flash.

 I purchased two shades to try out; Shell Ivory and Peach Natural.
 Upon opening the bottles, I was taken aback by the pungent scent that reminded me of house paint.
 The scent is bothersome, but with time goes away.
 This foundation has a thin, watery consistency.
 Many people stated it having a gel-like consistency but I would say it leans more on the “watery” side.
 Even though it has a thin consistency, the photofocus foundation does provide medium coverage without feeling heavy.